 Frederick D. Palmer

-Frederick D. Palmer is a senior fellow for energy and climate at The Heartland Institute.
+Frederick D. Palmer is a policy advisor for energy and climate at The Heartland Institute.

 Frederick D. Palmer served from 2001 through June 2015 as Peabody Energy’s senior vice president of Government Relations, which included service on the Executive Leadership Team.
 Most recently he served as a special advisor to the office of Peabody’s executive chairman.